Save Energy and Water

 Check once a month in summer.
 Under-inflation increases fuel consumption by up to 6%.

-Speeding, tailgating and jack-rabbit starts can reduce your gas mileage by 40%.
+Jack-rabbit starts, speeding and tailgating can reduce your gas mileage by 40%.

-- Wash and rinse your clothes in cold water rather than warm or hot
+- Wash and rinse laundry in cold water

 - Choose Energy Star® appliances

 When replacing high-consumption appliances like refrigerators, air conditioners, dehumidifiers, clothes washers and dish washers, buy an energy-efficient model.
-See link at right to go to the Energy Star site.
+To get information on rebates, credits and other incentives for all kinds of appliances and home improvements, use the link at the right to go to the Energy Star® site.